jackrobertscott/authpack-client-190806/documents/api/Accessors.md

 - id `string`: unique identifier.
 - created `Date`: time of creation.
 - updated `Date`: time of last update.
-- userId `string`: the user's id.
+- account `string`: the related account.
-- providerId `string`: the provider's id.
+- provider `string`: the related provider.
+- meta `object?`: developer assigned attributes.
 - expiry `Date`: the expiry time of the token.
 - token `string`: the access token created by the accessor.
-- data `object?`: developer assigned attributes.

 ## Create an accessor